dtgeoeu-wp6-tsunamis/dt-geo-wp6-docs/docs/spack-and-compss/cheat-sheet.md

 fill in more stuff here

 ## Useful spack commands
-Full Spack documentation is [here](https://spack.readthedocs.io/en/latest/)
-Below is a short list of some useful commands
+Below is a short list of some useful commands.
+For the complete list of Spack commands check this [link](https://spack.readthedocs.io/en/latest/command_index.html)

 | Command                        |      Comment      |
 |--------------------------------|---------------------------------------|